 Assets that are held by the Group under leases which transfer to the Group substantially all the risks and rewards of ownership are classified as being held under finance leases.
 Where the Group acquires the use of assets under finance leases, the amounts representing the fair value of the leased asset, or, if lower, the present value of the minimum lease payments, of such assets are included in fixed assets.
-Depreciation is provided at rates which write off the cost of the assets over the term of the relevant lease or, where it is likely the Group will obtain ownership of the asset, the life of the asset, as set out in note 1(j).
-Impairment losses are accounted for in accordance with the accounting policy as set out in note 1(m)(ii).
-All of the Group's leasehold land classified as held under finance lease is fully paid.
+Depreciation is provided at rates which write off the cost of the assets over the term of the relevant lease or, where it is likely the Group will obtain ownership of the asset, the life of the asset, in accordance with the accounting policies as set out in note 1(k).
+Impairment losses are accounted for in accordance with the accounting policies as set out in note 1(n)(ii).
+All of the Group's leasehold land classified as held under finance lease has been fully paid.